WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 `const ListItem` functional component above and have the properties listed here.

 - The syntax needed to get the mapping to work can be tricky.
-Notice that it must be surrounded in curly braces, like the fruit list example that uses `.map()` to generate a table.
+Notice that it must be surrounded in curly braces.

 </aside>